 What To Expect From Hostels in Stockholm

 - Price – There’s no way around it – Stockholm is so expensive.
 But there are ways to lower your costs.
-To minimize the cost of your stay in Stockholm you must apply everything from the Backpacker’s Bible.
-This mostly includes…
+And where you stay matters a LOT.
+More offbeat neighborhoods will usually be a lot cheaper.

 - Amenities – Hostel amenities can be the difference for $5 to $8 saved a day.
 I know that might not seem like much, but over the course of months it can add up to hundreds, if not thousands.
 With the best hostels in Stockholm in particular – focus on minimizing the cost of food.
 Do this by looking for two things .
 1. Free breakfast and 2.
 A full kitchen.
 Both will allow you to shave off a TON of money, especially the kitchen, as you can cook dinner for only a couple of bucks.